-These slogans herald the alleged event that Hal Lindsey, author of the multimillion best-seller, The Late Great Planet Earth, calls “the ultimate trip.”
-Following in Lindsey’s footsteps are the more current, Left Behind series of books and movies.
+These expressions herald the alleged event that Hal Lindsey, author of the multimillion best-seller, The Late Great Planet Earth, calls “the ultimate trip.”
+Following in Lindsey’s footsteps are the more current, Left Behind series of books and movies, as well as various other sensational publications.

 What Is the Rapture?

-Those who advocate the heresy of dispensationalism, contend that within the next few years Christ will return to the earth in a silent and invisible way to “rapture” the living saints and to resurrect the righteous dead.
+Those who advocate the heresy of dispensationalism, contend that soon (always within the next few years), Christ will return to the earth in a silent and invisible way to “rapture” the living saints and to resurrect the righteous dead.

-According to the dispensational scheme, this will trigger a seven-year tribulation period which will be consummated by “the battle of Armageddon.”
-Following this horrible conflict, it is claimed, Christ will begin His reign of 1,000 years on David’s throne in the city of Jerusalem.
+According to the dispensational scheme, this will trigger a seven-year tribulation period that will be consummated by “the battle of Armageddon.”
+Following this horrible conflict, it is claimed that Christ will begin his reign of 1,000 years on David’s throne in the city of Jerusalem.

 According to Lindsey, when the mysterious Rapture occurs, society will be virtually panic-stricken.
 He describes the scene as follows: